THE VFA PIONEER HISTORIES PROJECT

 JW: Which one?

 SM: Touchstone Gallery on New York Avenue.
-I have a website you can look at, sonyamichelart.com.
+I have a website you can look at: sonyamichelart.com.
 I’ve had a number of works shown all around the area, both in person and virtually.
 I now belong to something called the Maryland Federation of Art, and they have a lot of juried shows.
-In fact, just a week ago, I brought a piece that is in an exhibit in Low House, which is the home of the American State Legislature, and they have an exhibit up for the whole time the legislator is in session.
+In fact, just a week ago, I delivered a piece for an exhibit in Lowe House, the home of the Maryland State Legislature.
+It will be up for the whole time the legislature is in session.
 So, I have a piece in that show.

 JW: Is the piece on your wall behind you, yours?

 SM: Yes, that’s one of my pieces.
-This is the work I do.
+This is the kind of work I do.
 That one is called, “What is Left?”
-I do a lot of mixed media collages and assemblages.
-The support for it is wood that came from trees that were blown down during the various storms, so it’s about the impact of climate change.
-I use the wood from that and then I do a lot of recycling.
+I do a lot of mixed-media collages and assemblages.
+The support for this one is wood that came from trees that were blown down during the various recent storms, so it’s about the impact of climate change.
+I used the wood from that and then I do a lot of recycling, or upcycling.

 JW: Wow.
 So, your feminism started early and has touched every part of your life, it sounds like.

 SM: It definitely has.
 To put it succinctly, it saved my life.
 Certainly, that CR group back in the ’70s was incredibly valuable.
 And then it became the substance for my career.
-I mean, without the women’s movement and feminism, I wouldn’t have had the ideas, and I wouldn’t have had the opportunities that I’ve had.
-I do think I’ve also contributed to it in a great many ways through my books, and I’ve had many graduate students who have gone on to do very good work in research in Women’s History.
+I mean, without the women’s movement and feminism, I wouldn’t have had the ideas and the opportunities that I’ve had.
+I do think I’ve also contributed to it in a great many ways through my books, and I’ve had many graduate students who have gone on to do very good work in research in women’s history.

 JW: I really feel that way, too.
 My husband calls me the classic female baby boomer in that I always was a leader in school, but I became an elementary school teacher.
-The Women’s Movement, M-I-C-R Group, opened me up to the thought that my mother always said I’d be a lawyer if I were a boy.
+The women’s movement, my c-r group, opened me up to the thought that my mother always said I’d be a lawyer if I were a boy.
 It wasn’t that things changed, it’s that the opportunities opened up for me.

 SM: Well, the opportunities opened up, but we also made the opportunities.
 We created the opportunities.
-Certainly, your project is an opportunity that you created and you’re contributing to it and that opens the way for other people to stand on our shoulders.
+Certainly, your oral history project is an opportunity that you created and you’re contributing to it, and that opens the way for other people to stand on our shoulders.

 SM: Well, there are a couple of things.
-One is historically, as you probably know, in the Jewish culture, men were supposed to be the scholars and women were supposed to work.
-They were supposed to support the family financially.
-And they did.
+One is that historically, as you probably know, in the Jewish culture, men were supposed to be the scholars and women were supposed to work.
+They were supposed to support the family financially, and they did.
 But that made them different from women in a lot of other ethnic groups because in those cases, the man was supposed to be the breadwinner, and women stayed home.

 JW: That’s great.
 Well, is there anything you’d like to say as we sum up?

-SM: I mean, here we have Mr. Trump worrying about the population decline and trying to prevent women from having access to abortions, but is there support for childcare?
+SM: Yes, here we have Mr. Trump worrying about the population decline and trying to prevent women from having access to abortions, but is there support for child care?
 No.

 JW: Well, this has been fabulous.
 I appreciate it so much.